-We will use the GRADE approach to assess the certainty of evidence of these outcomes (Schünemann 2013): NEC, all-cause mortality, late-onset infection and severe neurodevelopmental impairment.
+We will use the GRADE approach, as outlined in the GRADE Handbook (Schünemann 2013), to assess the certainty of evidence of the following (clinically relevant) outcomes: NEC, all-cause mortality, late-onset infection and neurodevelopmental impairment.

-Two review authors (SS, PTH, SO or WM) will assess independently the certainty of the evidence for each of the outcomes.
-We will consider evidence from randomised controlled trials as high certainty but downgrade the evidence one level for serious (or two levels for very serious) limitations based upon: design (risk of bias); consistency across studies; directness of the evidence; precision of estimates; and presence of publication bias (Appendix 3).
+Independently, two authors (SS, PTH, SJO or WM) will assess the certainty of the evidence for each of the outcomes above.
+We will consider evidence from RCTs as high certainty, but downgrade the evidence one level for serious (or two levels for very serious) limitations based upon the following: design (risk of bias), consistency across studies, directness of the evidence, precision of estimates, and presence of publication bias (Walsh 2021).